CSA-Giles/ChapterThirteen/README.md

 <p>
 ------------------------------------------------------------------------<br>
 This project is created to test the abilities of reading and writing data <br>
-Into a .txt file to be stored for later use.
+into a .txt file to be stored for later use.
 Then, the stored data can be <br>
 accessed at a later date from a separate class, as well as find a data set<br>
 ------------------------------------------------------------------------</p>